Gabbykoms/Ctrl-Alt-Elite/README.md

   - Add stops by clicking on map and entering stop name
   - Delete stops with one-click removal
   - All stops persisted in tracking-service

 - **AI Chatbot**: Floating action button chatbot for shuttle inquiries

 - **Authentication**: Secure login/register with @trincoll.edu email validation

-- **Responsive Design**: Mobile-first, fully responsive interface
+- **Responsive Design**: fully responsive web interface
 - **Real-time Updates**:
   - Socket.IO integration for live shuttle location updates
   - 5-second polling from tracking-service for bus locations (`/v1/locations/latest/org/trinity`)
-  - Auto-loading of all campus stops from tracking-service (`/v1/stops`)
+  - Auto-loading of all campus stops from tracking-service (`/v1/stops`) {Not rendered as of now due to a frontend bug}

 ## Tech Stack